Darelbi/MTG-Mana-Curve-Simulation/README.md

 But despite that, the resulting code is incredibly complex

+## The results so far

+Running the simulation several times yielded this highly optimized deck that if not blocked would wind at turn 5 99,9% of times.
+Of course the simulation cannot keep into account "controlling" effects.
+But this is the starting mana curve base.
+The average winning turn is 5,07.

+**Creatures (25)**:

+ - 4    x Ornithopter
+ - 4    x Memnite
+ - 4    x Signal Pest
+ - 4    x Frogmite
+ - 2    x Steel Overseer
+ - 2    x Thought Monitor
+ - 4    x Master of Etherium
+ - 1    x Sojourner's Companion

+**Artifacts (7)**

+ - 4    x Cranial Plating
+ - 2    x Springleaf Drum
+ - 1    x Sol Ring

+**Lands (28)**

+ - 4    x Urza's Saga
+ - 1    x Great Furnace
+ - 4    x Vault of Whispers
+ - 3    x Mistvault Bridge
+ - 4    x Seat of the Synod
+ - 4    x Darksteel Citadel
+ - 4    x Glimmervoid
+ - 4    x Island

+ The simulation shows that having the Lotus Petal is almost the same as not having it.
+The simulation shows the difference of AWT (Average Winning Turn) with lotus petal is **slightly** worse (~0,01).

+ The simulation also shows that Thoughtcast, and Atog, are useless

+ Also the cards that impact less upon removal are

+ - 2	x Island
+ - 1    x Sojourner's Companion
+ - 2    x Thought Monitor

+ Which are the canditates for being swapped with the Sideboard

 ## Running the Simulation

 The code is c# and is pretty fast doing 1 simulation of 1 game, however to keep code